sergkarpenko/nhibernate-doc/query-hql.rst

 The select clause
 #################

-The ``select`` clause picks which objects and properties to return in the query result set.
+The ``elect`` clause picks which objects and properties to return in the query result set.
 Consider:

 .. code-block:: sql

   select mate
   from Eg.Cat as cat
       inner join cat.Mate as mate

-The query will select ``Mate``s of other ``Cat``s.
+The query will select ``Mate`` of other ``Cat``.
 Actually, you may express this query more compactly as:

 .. code-block:: sql

   select cat.Mate from Eg.Cat cat

 You may even select collection elements, using the special ``elements`` function.
 The following query returns all kittens of any cat.

 .. code-block:: sql

   select elements(cat.Kittens) from Eg.Cat cat

 Queries may return properties of any value type including properties of component type:

 .. code-block:: sql

   select cat.Name from Eg.DomesticCat cat
   where cat.Name like 'fri%'
   select cust.Name.FirstName from Customer as cust

 Queries may return multiple objects and/or properties as an array of type ``object[]``

 .. code-block:: sql

-    select mother, offspr, mate.Name
-    from Eg.DomesticCat as mother
+  select mother, offspr, mate.Name from Eg.DomesticCat as mother
       inner join mother.Mate as mate
       left outer join mother.Kittens as offspr

 or as an actual typesafe object

 .. code-block:: sql

-    select new Family(mother, mate, offspr)
-    from Eg.DomesticCat as mother
+  select new Family(mother, mate, offspr) from Eg.DomesticCat as mother
       join mother.Mate as mate
       left join mother.Kittens as offspr

 assuming that the class ``Family`` has an appropriate constructor.